-- Pursuant to Section 58 of the Land Administration Act 1997, initiate closure action of the portion of Right of Way adjoining Lot 10 Lauder Street, Nanson (to enable its subsequent amalgamation with Lot 10 Lauder Street, Nanson). - 2 Concurrent to the public notice period relating to the ROW closure, also seek comment from adjoining landowners and service authorities in regards to the potential disposal of Reserve 43117 East Terrace, Nanson. - 3 At the conclusion of the public notice period return both of these matters to Council for its further consideration.
+- Pursuant to Section 58 of the Land Administration Act 1997, initiate closure action of the portion of Right of Way adjoining Lot 10 Lauder Street, Nanson (to enable its subsequent amalgamation with Lot 10 Lauder Street, Nanson). - Pursuant to Section 58 of the Land Administration Act 1997, initiate closure action of the portion of Right of Way between Lots 7 & 8 Lauder Street & Lot 19 East Terrace, Nanson (to enable its subsequent amalgamation with Lot 19 East Terrace, Nanson). - 3 Concurrent to the public notice period relating to the ROW closures, also seek comment from adjoining landowners and service authorities in regards to the potential disposal of Reserve 43117 East Terrace, Nanson. - 4 At the conclusion of the public notice period return these matters to Council for its further consideration.